SLO-j/Udacity-Data-Science-Projects/Project 2/README.md

 ## Disaster Response Pipeline Project

 This project made to analyze disaster data from [appen](https://appen.com/) by building a model with an API that classifies disaster messages.
+This will help for taggig messages and make it easy to control disaster.

 ### Project Components: